forthy42/net2o/wiki/get-it.md

 install the gforth-common part.

 There are actually three repositories: stable, testing and unstable;
-at the moment, all packages are the same.
-Binaries are available for amd64, i386, powerpc, armel, and armhf.
+at the moment, all packages are the same; when net2o matures, stable/testing/unstable will get different roles, just like Debian (stable=old and rusted, testing=new and somewhat tested, unstable=most recent).
+Binaries are available for amd64, i386, powerpc, armel, armhf, arm64, mips, and mipsel.
+More to come...

 Get it for Android
 ------------------